Gursky69/RockPaperScissors/README.md

 # RockPaperScissors
-Articulately created "Rock, Paper, Scissors!" game, now available to the public via opensourcing.
+An articulately created "Rock, Paper, Scissors!" game, now available to the public via opensourcing.